Faster Methods

 2. Corner orientation.
 Run one of a handful of algorithms to flip all four top corners to yellow.

 Together these two stages use roughly 10 algorithms instead of 57.
 Solves take a few extra seconds compared to full OLL, but the learning curve is gentle.
 It is a great bridge between the beginner method and full CFOP.
+For most people learning 2-look, the edge-orientation half comes first: there are only three shapes to recognize (dot, L-shape, line), so it is a fast win before you tackle the busier corner set.

 A Classic OLL Algorithm: Sune